 Ear piercing is a rite of passage for many people around the world.
 Some people have their ears pierced as babies, while others wait until they are older and feel ready.
 No matter when it’s time for an ear piercing, you’ll have to know the places to get piercings (businesses as well as places to get piercings on your body).

 This article focuses primarily on ear lobe piercings, although some retail locations will offer double lobe piercings and cartilage piercings as well.
 Tattoo parlors offer a whole range of more adventurous options for older customers.
-Read on to find out everything you need to know to get ready for some new ear candy.
+Read on to find out what you need to know to get ready for some new ear candy.

-The Process for Getting Ears Pierced
+The Process for Getting Piercings

 The piercing process is fairly standard in most cases, at least until the very last step (more on that later).
 The piercing specialist will examine each ear to determine whether a standard or long post is needed.
 During this process, the ear piercing specialist will also check for any scar tissue or cysts that could prevent a successful piercing.